studylab1/SAMR-Enum-Lab/Tools_Comparison.md

 | `SamrOpenDomain`                  | `OpenDomain`    | 7  |  `0x00000304` | `DOMAIN_READ_OTHER_PARAMETERS` (`0x00000004`),<br>`DOMAIN_LIST_ACCOUNTS` (`0x00000100`),<br>`DOMAIN_LOOKUP` (`0x00000200`) |  Yes | Compliant |
 | `SamrEnumerateUsersInDomain` | `EnumDomainUsers` | 13 | Access is not requested | --- | N/A | N/A |

-### "Net Group" (to local domain controller)
+### "net group" (to local domain controller)

-The `Net group` command was used in the local domain.
+The `net group` command was used in the local domain.
 As with `net user`, SAMR traffic was directed solely from `yws1` to `ydc1`.
 This section highlights the behavior of SAMR when scoped to a single domain environment.
 Following commands were executed:
 - `net group /domain`
 - `net group administrator /domain`